Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 2. Embracing the Green Season (May to November):

-Enter the “Green Season” with sporadic showers, lush landscapes, and fewer crowds.
+Enter the “Green Season” or Belize’s wet season, with sporadic showers, lush landscapes, and fewer crowds.

 While May to November brings rain, it’s usually short-lived.
 Ideal for budget travelers, this period offers lower accommodation rates and a quieter atmosphere at popular spots.